 - 1.3.1 Whether the horse is inspected by Physical Inspection or Video, the following criteria will apply: - 1.3.1.1 The Inspector of the horse must be approved by the Board of Directors.
 The Inspector shall not participate in the inspection of any horse which the Inspector owns or in which the Inspector has a Conflict or Pecuniary Interest. - 1.3.1.2 The Inspector must consider the horse's conformation, type, colour, ability, height, etc when recommending it for acceptance or otherwise.
 When an inspector is considering a horse, the standard for a stallion should be higher than a mare or gelding. - 1.3.1.3 The preferred height for an Australian Stock Horse is between 14 and 16 hands.
-The following characteristics are considered undesirable: - 1.3.1.3.1 Feathered legs, together with a heavy build - 1.3.1.3.2 Leopard or blanket markings - 1.3.1.3.3 Excessive irregular white coat (more than 70%) - 1.3.1.3.4 Pale coloured eyes or eyes showing excessive white - 1.3.1.3.5 Severe conformation faults or abnormalities - 1.3.1.3.6 Extremely nervous or nasty temperament - 1.3.1.3.7 Overall appearance being unbalanced - 1.3.2 A Society Inspector is NOT able to participate in the inspection of any horse as indicated below: - 1.3.2.1 The Inspector must be a financial Full, Participant or Subscriber Member of the Society when inspecting horses. - 1.3.2.2 The Inspector has a conflict of interest any situation whereby the Inspector's decision may be influenced. - 1.3.2.3 The Inspector has a pecuniary interest expectation of financial gain or loss. - 1.3.2.4 The Inspector's immediate family, including partner, owns the horse. - 1.3.2.5 The Inspector is a business partner, employer or employee of the member. - 1.3.2.6 A horse currently owned or previously owned (less than one year) by the Inspector. - 1.3.2.7 The horse was sired by a stallion currently owned or owned within a twelve month period of inspection date by the Inspector.
+The following characteristics are considered undesirable: - 1.3.1.3.1 Feathered legs, together with a heavy build - 1.3.1.3.2 Leopard or blanket markings - 1.3.1.3.3 Excessive irregular white coat (more than 70%) - 1.3.1.3.4 Pale coloured eyes or eyes showing excessive white - 1.3.1.3.5 Severe conformation faults or abnormalities - 1.3.1.3.6 Extremely nervous or nasty temperament - 1.3.1.3.7 Overall appearance being unbalanced - 1.3.1.4 A horse presenting with limited or marginal undesirable characteristics may pass inspection if the horse is deemed to be of a reasonably good standard in other aspects.
+In the case of a horse presenting with severe undesirable characteristics (very bad, acute, serious, or extreme), the horse should be rejected. - 1.3.1.5 When inspecting a stallion or colt, the overall impression of the horse should be of a high standard - 1.3.2 A Society Inspector is NOT able to participate in the inspection of any horse as indicated below: - 1.3.2.1 The Inspector must be a financial Full, Participant or Subscriber Member of the Society when inspecting horses. - 1.3.2.2 The Inspector has a conflict of interest any situation whereby the Inspector's decision may be influenced. - 1.3.2.3 The Inspector has a pecuniary interest expectation of financial gain or loss. - 1.3.2.4 The Inspector's immediate family, including partner, owns the horse. - 1.3.2.5 The Inspector is a business partner, employer or employee of the member. - 1.3.2.6 A horse currently owned or previously owned (less than one year) by the Inspector. - 1.3.2.7 The horse was sired by a stallion currently owned or owned within a twelve month period of inspection date by the Inspector.